-2. The candidate may take his/her examination at the first examining board established after his/her acceptance as a member of the Association.
-The exam is conducted annually at the conference site and at other predetermined sites as requested (minimum of five candidates required).
+The candidate may take his/her examination at the first examining board established after his/her acceptance as a member of the Association.
+The exam is conducted annually at the conference site and at other predetermined sites as requested.

-8. If the annual dues are not paid, the certification is no longer valid.
-If CVAA membership has been allowed to lapse for 12 months or more, the applicant must rewrite the examination for certification.
+If the annual dues are not paid, the certification is no longer valid if a member wants to become recertified, the applicant must rewrite the examination for certification.

 CVAA encourages all members to write the certification exam.

 • establish a standard of knowledge required for certification thereby assisting employers, physicians, members of the health professions and the public